 Rapids Camp sits right on the bank of the famous Naknek River only 7 miles upstream from the town of King Salmon which is just a 15-minute drive from the airport.
 The lodge sits on the Naknek River, which in addition to having some excellent Salmon fishing is one of Alaska’s most prolific trophy Rainbow Trout systems.
 Most importantly, the lodge has a very strategic location when it comes to accessing the enormous range of fishing opportunities.
 There is everything from the home waters of the Naknek River, plus incredible fishing on Kulik River, Moraine Creek, Battle Creek, Little Ku, The secret Smokey River, and the Nushagak River.
 Rapids Camp also offers excellent access to the Alaska Peninsula.
 One of the state’s most remote and intriguing areas.
 This slender landmass extends nearly 500 miles southwest.
 Along its westerly course, snowcapped volcanoes rise upwards from sea level.
 In their shadow, anglers find some of the least-visited Pacific salmon, large Char, and trophy Grayling fisheries in the state.

-Salmon fishing is why many fishers come to Alaska.
+Salmon fishing is why most anglers come to Alaska.
 One of the lodge’s favourite things to do is expose anglers to all five species of Alaskan Salmon.
 As far as the fishing for Rainbow Trout, Fish Alaska Magazine chose the Naknek River as the number 1 Trophy Rainbow River in Alaska.
 Located just downstream of the famous “rapids” of the Naknek River.
 Rapids Camp Lodge has some of the most unforgettable trophy Rainbow Trout fly fishing.
 Just mere minutes from the dock.
 The local rapids section of the Naknek River is especially good early and late in the season.
-Rapids Camp fly fishing lodge holds excellent appeal to anglers who like to fly fish in a traditional Steelhead fashion with Spey rods.
+The camp holds excellent appeal to anglers who like to fly fish in a traditional Steelhead fashion with Spey rods.
 Naknek River is one of Alaska’s Sockeye superhighways.
 With annual returns of Sockeye nearing 5,000,000 fish, it supplies the greater Katmai Park region with the biomass to support rainbow Trout of epic proportions.

 Each night you will talk to your guide for the following day to make arrangements of where and when you wish to fish.
 Your guide will make recommendations based on both your target species, how you want to fish, and your abilities.
 Fishing each day is based on just two anglers per one guide.
 The fishing venues vary widely from days spent fishing from jet-powered aluminium boats to raft trips.
 There are also walk and wade venues to remote locations that are best suited to the physically fit.
 At times you will fish from boats, but the majority is done fly fishing while wading.